karamarnell/developers/app/ecosystem/imap-application-strings-manager-integration.md

 Now, you should see logs telling you what the plugin is doing, as well as responses from the Galileo collector.
 If the collector is able to process your data, it means Galileo is correctly receiving it.
 You'll want to make sure you have configured your plugin to send your data to the right `environment`.

-## Kong Process Errors
+## Qordoba Process Errors

 This logging plugin will only log HTTP request and response data.
-If you are looking for the Kong process error file (which is the nginx error file), then you can find it at the following path: {[prefix](/docs/{{site.data.kong_latest.release}}/configuration/#prefix)}/logs/error.log
+If you are looking for the Qordoba process error file (which is the nginx error file), then you can find it at the following path: {[prefix](/docs/{{site.data.qordoba_latest.release}}/configuration/#prefix)}/logs/error.log